sheenisme/AutoPoly/README.md

 ---

-> **autoStash** is a C/C++ project for polyhedral-based automatic parallelization and code generation, integrating PPCG, PET, ISL, and LLVM/Clang/MLIR.
+> **AutoPoly** is a C/C++ project for polyhedral-based automatic parallelization and code generation, integrating PPCG, PET, ISL, and LLVM/Clang/MLIR.

 ---